 Company Evasive Action to Avoid Lawsuits

-A number of people implanted with the Rejuvenate devices received letters informing them of Broadspire’s handling of claims for patient expenses related to their device.
+A number of people implanted with the Rejuvenate and ABG II devices received letters informing them of Broadspire’s handling of claims for patient expenses related to their device.
 According to Stryker’s website, “Stryker will be reimbursing patients for testing, treatment, revision surgery, if necessary, and other costs relating to this voluntary recall.”
 Stryker also directed doctors throughout the country to inform patients they should contact Broadspire or Stryker to discuss their case.
 This practice may have deprived some affected patients of adequate assistance.

 Stryker Hip Lawsuit Settlements

 Stryker has faced thousands of lawsuits for complications caused by its hip implant devices.
-Some of these lawsuits have been settled but others remain in federal, state and local courts.
+Some of these lawsuits have been settled but others remain in federal, state, and local courts.

 In 2014, thousands of lawsuits filed for injuries caused by the Stryker Rejuvenate modular-neck stem device were settled for a total of $1 billion.
 The original settlement offer was later extended and included both the Rejuvenate and ABG-II modular-neck hip stem devices for a total estimated amount of $1.4 billion at a rate of about $300,000 per plaintiff, depending upon individual circumstances.
 A third settlement period was again extended but Stryker’s problems continued to emerge.